oblac/jodd-site/doc/madvoc/1+index.md

 (`value`).
 Action is also intercepted by default interceptor stack.

-Action from above example uses only defaults; however, it can be configured in many, many ways.
+Action from above example uses only defaults; however, it can be configured in many ways.
+And the same action class can be written in different ways to provide the same functionality.

 ## Action lifecycle